 In considering the representations of all heritage experts in connection with this application it is considered that the development as proposed would result in less than substantial harm.
-It is recognised that this view differs from the Council's own heritage expert however, in respect of the viaduct whilst views would be affected these would not diminish or undermine the fundamental quality, function, grandeur and prominence of the viaduct.
+It is recognised that this view differs from the Council's own heritage expert, however, in respect of the viaduct, whilst views would be affected these would not diminish or undermine the fundamental quality, function, grandeur and prominence of the viaduct.
 Rather the scheme and the position of the building, and the very opening up of public access to the viaduct would offer new opportunities to bring the spaces under the viaduct into positive use allowing for a new appreciation of the majesty of the structure.

-Under paragraph 202 of the NPPF where a conclusion is reached that where a development would result in less than substantial harm, this harm should be balanced against the public benefits of the proposal including, where appropriate securing the optimum value use of the designated heritage assets.
+Under paragraph 202 of the NPPF, where a conclusion is reached that a development would result in less than substantial harm, this harm should be balanced against the public benefits of the proposal including, where appropriate, securing the optimum value use of the designated heritage assets.

-In terms of the scheme, the restoration of the key buildings within the Weir Mill complex have been demonstrated to secure the optimum viable use for the building.
-This application has considered a number of agreed alternatives and have clearly demonstrated that the scheme cannot be dealt with in a less harmful way and that the scheme is minimum necessary to deliver a viable scheme.
+The restoration of the key buildings within the Weir Mill complex have been demonstrated to secure the optimum viable use for the building.
+This application has considered a number of agreed alternatives, has clearly demonstrated that the scheme cannot be dealt with in a less harmful way and that the development is the minimum necessary to deliver a viable scheme.
 The value of the retention and re-use of the complex and the key contribution this will make to transformational regeneration of the part of the town must be given significant weight.
-The scheme will open up access to the site, enabling residents, the public and occupiers of the development to appreciate and understand the complex and its relationship to the Grade II viaduct.
+The scheme will open up access to the site, enabling residents, the public and occupiers of the development to appreciate and understand the complex and its relationship to the Grade II\ viaduct.

 In addition, the scheme will deliver much needed housing for the borough, in a highly sustainable urban location comprising a brownfield site.
 As a key gateway site in the MDC, this scheme offers the level of exemplary design and place making qualities envisaged by the SRF and supported by local and national design policies.
-It is considered that this development has the potential to have a catalytic effect of regeneration and investor confidence in the town.
+It is considered that this development has the potential to have a catalytic effect on regeneration and investor confidence in the town.
 This scheme together with that consented at the Interchange will offer a truly transformational form of regeneration in the heart of the town.
-These matters indicate a strong and significant extent of public benefits derived by this scheme.
+These matters are strong and significant public benefits.
 Furthermore, the catalytic effect has the potential to deliver further significant and sustained public benefits for the town.